 Ethan was born and raised in rural, southwestern Virginia and is an unapologetic Appalachian American.
 He lived the entirety of his life prior to college many miles from Floyd County’s one stoplight, and in his love for that place and in his speech patterns he bears the marks of his “raising.”
 His degrees are from Virginia Tech and Penn State.
 He teaches courses on Appalachian Literature, Environmental Writing, and Composition, and recently contributed an essay to Telling the Stories Right: Wendell Berry’s Imagination of Port William, edited by Jack R. Baker and Jeffrey Bilbro (Wipf and Stock, 2018).
 Ethan also serves as Steward of the MHU Heritage Garden – an effort to grow and share seed from open-pollinated crop varieties.
 Visit faculty profile.

-Liston B. Ramsey Center for Regional Studies
+Liston B. Ramsey Center for Appalachian Studies

 Mars Hill University